 - The products have to be reasonably easy to buy for your average shopper

-- The products have to work on popular devices
+- The products have to work on most popular devices

 I’ll admit, selecting candidates was the hardest part.
-Not only are people simply not searching for this term yet, but the number of products available when I started this article were extremely scarce.
-They were so scarce that most of my results were actually leaked products for release in 2018.
-We did find a handful of products out there—some by reputable companies—but we were unable to populate a credible candidate list of anything other than in-ears.
-That’s never happened to us before, and our first draft of this article had more pictures of rapidly emptying booze bottles than USB-C headphones.
+Not only are people simply not searching for this term yet, but the number of products available when I started this article was extremely scarce.
+They were so scarce that most of my results were initially just leaked products that weren’t even released yet.
+We did find a handful of products out there—some by reputable companies—but the line-up is still too thin for our liking.

-After buying whatever I could find, getting pre-orders in, and begging for help: we were able to build a corpus of candidates to assess.
-Considering the compatibility issues with USB-C at the moment, the first bar to clear was “the product has to work on a Pixel.”
+After buying whatever we could find, getting pre-orders in, and begging for help: we were able to build a corpus of candidates to assess.
+Considering the compatibility issues with USB-C at the moment, the first bar to clear was “the product has to work on modern, popular smartphones.”
 We thought that’d be an easy one to clear, but we were wrong.
-Despite my gut feeling that I should skip the low-end in-ears on Amazon, I forged ahead anyway… and wasn’t surprised when I got more enjoyment out of a bottle of low-shelf whiskey than the most of the bunch.
-Some models, as noted above, were actually painful to use.
+Despite my gut feeling that I should skip the low-end in-ears on Amazon, I forged ahead anyway… and wasn’t surprised when I got more enjoyment out of watching paint dry than most of the bunch.
+Some models were actually painful to use.